SanjayaCF/schedule-bot/README.md

 ### 4. Using the Bot
 Once the bot is up and running, use the following command in your Discord server:

-`.krs`  : Store schedule into mongoDB based on the krs that are uploaded.
+`.krs`  : Store schedule into mongoDB based on the krs that are uploaded.</br>
 `.kelas`: Displays your schedule from mongoDB.

 ### Note